jimsam/staticSiteGenerator/README.md

 Inside the context folder add a folder for each page you want to generate and inside this folder add you `index.md` file.

-The currect content of the context folder come from are from doing an exercise in `boot.dev`.
+The currect content of the context folder are from doing an exercise in `boot.dev`.